adrianlerer/legal-evolution-botnia-phenotypes/README.md

 This repository contains complete replication materials for:

-**"International Law as Extended Phenotype: A Propensity Score Matching Analysis of Legal Institutions in Sovereignty-Globalism Conflicts (2000-2025)"**
+**"International Law as Extended Phenotype: Globalist and Sovereigntist Memeplexes Competing Through Legal Artifacts (2000-2025)"**

-**Authors:** [Author Name(s)]
-**Institution:** [Institution]
+**Author:** Ignacio Adrian Lerer
+**Institution:** Independent Legal Scholar, Buenos Aires, Argentina
-**Date:** October 2025
+**Date:** October 15, 2025
-**Paper:** [SSRN Link when published]
+**Paper:** [SSRN Link - to be added upon publication]
+**Email:** adrian@lerer.com.ar

 ## Abstract

-This paper applies the Extended Phenotype Framework (Dawkins 1982) to international law, analyzing legal institutions as extended phenotypes of competing memeplexes (Globalist vs Sovereigntist).
-Using Propensity Score Matching on 60 verified cases (30 CRISIS + 30 CONTROL) from 2000-2025, we demonstrate that crisis-catalyzed legal conflicts produce measurably different institutional outcomes than baseline cooperation cases.
+This paper applies Dawkins's extended phenotype framework to international law, arguing that legal institutions—treaties, tribunals, judicial decisions—are not mere "representations" of political ideas but **material artifacts** constructed by competing memeplexes.
+Using a verified dataset of 60 transnational conflicts (2000-2025), with the Argentina-Uruguay Botnia pulp mill case (2006-2010) as paradigmatic, I demonstrate that globalist and sovereigntist memeplexes produce distinct phenotypic legal artifacts through institutional competition.
+The International Court of Justice's Botnia ruling (2010), EU Article 7 procedures against Poland/Hungary, and Latin American environmental tribunals are analyzed as extended phenotypes—physical constructs that extend the replicative capacity of their underlying memeplexes, analogous to beaver dams or spider webs in biological systems.
+This framework reveals international law not as neutral norm-setting but as an evolutionary battlefield where memetic fitness determines which legal artifacts persist, replicate, and shape future conflicts.

 **Key Findings:**
-- Crisis cases show 47% higher phenotypic expression intensity (p < 0.001)
+- **Crisis effect**: Crisis cases show 49% higher phenotypic expression (Cohen's d = 1.88, p < 0.001)
-- Geographic concentration: Europe 56.7%, Latin America 43.3%
+- **Zero-sum trade-off**: Sovereignty-Globalism phenotypes are perfectly negatively correlated (r ≈ -1.0)
+- **Crisis catalyst**: Crisis-catalyzed cases result in sovereignty victories 90% of the time (vs. 20% in control cases)
-- Temporal concentration: 68% of cases occur 2010-2020
+- **Temporal phase transition**: 2015 marks inflection point—68% of cases occur 2010-2020, with 40% in 2015-2019 alone
-- Sovereigntist strategies show higher fitness under crisis conditions (0.82 vs 0.35)
-- Botnia ICJ case (2006-2010) emerges as paradigmatic citation hub
+- **Phenotypic fitness matrix**: Globalist strategies achieve 0.91 fitness under stable conditions but drop to 0.35 under crisis; sovereigntist strategies show inverse pattern (0.44 stable, 0.82 crisis)

 ## Repository Structure